-REQUIRED MAJOR
+REQUIRED MAJOR or MINOR

-❖ Bible/Theology Major
+Bible & Theology Major

-Graduates who have completed the required Bible/Theology Major will be able to:
+Graduates who have completed the required Bible & Theology Major will be able to:

-- Demonstrate a detailed knowledge of the contents and theology of the Bible and reliable approaches to its interpretation - Articulate and demonstrate a Biblically-grounded commitment to Christ and His purpose for the church - Apply explicit Biblical teaching and implicit Biblical principles to real-life situations in the church and world
+- Demonstrate a detailed knowledge of the contents and theology of the Bible and reliable approaches to its interpretation. - Articulate and demonstrate a biblically grounded commitment to Christ and His purpose for the church. - Apply explicit biblical teaching and implicit biblical principles to real-life situations in the church and world. - Students in the Christian Ministries, Advanced Biblical Studies, and Music programs are required to complete the Bible & Theology major.

-$\overline{\mathbf{A}}$ Course # Course Name Hours
+$\mathbf{\nabla}$ Course # Course Name Hours

-BT 100 Introduction to Biblical Interpretation 2
+BT 100 Introduction to Biblical Interpretation 3

-BT 135 Personal Spiritual Formation 2
+BT 110 Christian Faith 3

+BT 210 Jesus of Nazareth 3

-BT 450 Historical Theology 3
+BT 350 Scripture & Christian Living 3

 BT 451 Biblical Theology 3

-BT 350 Scripture and Christian Living 3

-CM 200 Introduction to Christian Leadership 3

 NT 210 New Testament 1 3

 NT 211 New Testament 2 3

-NT 312 New Testament 3 3
+NT 315 Acts Seminar 3

 OT 210 Old Testament 1 3

 OT 211 Old Testament 2 3

-OT 312 Old Testament 3 3
+OT 320 Prophetic Literature Seminar 3

-Bible/Theology Electives 3
+Bible & Theology Electives 3

-General Electives 3
+Electives 4

 TOTAL HOURS 40

-Bible/Theology electives may be waived for Music majors and minors.
+\Bible & Theology electives may be waived for Music programs.
 For additional graduation requirements, see "GRADUATION."

-Full-time students also must satisfy the Outreach Ministries requirement and Chapel requirement, see "ACADEMIC POLICIES".
+Full-time students must also satisfy the Outreach Ministries and Chapel requirements, see "ACADEMIC POLICIES".